Last updated 8 February 2022

 Te Kupenga Whakaoti Mahi Patunga - National Network of Family Violence Services is developing practice-based information.
 They are happy to share this with other family and sexual violence services – email email@example.com.

 - The Safe and Together Institute have developed a quick guide for responding to perpetrators in response to COVID-19.
-These guidelines are designed primarily for Safe and Together practitioners, but could also have some useful ideas.
+These guidelines are designed primarily for Safe and Together practitioners, but have useful ideas.
 The Safe and Together Institute are also posting regular COVID-19 related blogs, podcasts, webinars, resources and support.

 - Stopping Family Violence in Australia has a Practice Update on COVID-19 and Men’s Behaviour Change Programs which provides guidance for managers and program staff associated with intervention and case management responses to perpetrators.